Synthetic Fibre - Definition, Examples, Uses, FAQs

 Polyester is a popular man-made fibre or artificial fibre that is produced chemically from plant proteins and is commonly utilised in the production of plastic bottles.
 The key features are its strong strength and longer shelf life.

-Some other examples of artificial fibre.
+Some other examples of artificial fibres.

-Advantages of synthetic fibre
+Advantages of Synthetic Fibre

 2. Synthetic clothes are stretchable and can be stretched out easily.